Consolidated Community Funding Pool

 For a complete overview of the CCFP and its functions, please view the General Information page.

-- Public Note: Draft Proposed Funding Priorities for the FY 2015-2016 Cycle of the Fairfax County Consolidated Community Funding Pool
+- Draft Funding Priorities for FY 2019-2020 Cycle of the Consolidated Community Funding Pool

-- Board Approved Consolidated Plan One-Year Action Plan for FY 2013
+- Consolidated Plan One-Year Action Plan for FY2015

 - Please view the CCFP Calendar for the latest news on the award process.